-There are no on-site water bodies.
+There is a water race crossing the SW corner of the Site but no other on-site water bodies.

-The ODP shows how the development will integrate into the existing built up area of Rolleston to the north and east.
+The ODP shows how the development will integrate into the existing built up area of Rolleston to the north and east, and the PC73 proposed urban areas.